 Kamaljit K. Lehal founded Lehal Law in 1992.
 The firm has provided legal services to the local community and to clients from the U.S. and abroad for more than 30 years.

 The firm started out providing general legal services but has over the years refined its services to allow for a more tailored legal practice.
-Lehal Law’s areas of practice are focused on: Immigration, Personal Injury, WCB and Mediation.
+Lehal Law’s areas of practice are focused on Immigration and Mediation.
 These are areas that Lehal Law has extensive experience in and is very passionate about.
 Having a more niche practice allows Lehal Law to better serve its clients.

 Many of the clients who come to Lehal Law have been referred by past clients which attests to the quality of work that Lehal Law prides itself in.